Hackdwerg/xss-fuzzlist/README.md

 # xss-fuzzlist
 XSS Fuzz list.
-Nothing special, nothing l33t. only a couple of payloads. to easy the assessments.
+Nothing special, nothing l33t. only a couple of payloads. to ease the assessments.